Pokonyan!

-Pokonyan! (ポコニャン) is a 1993–1996 anime series produced by NHK.
+Pokonyan! (ポコニャン) is a 1993–1996 sci-fi manga and anime series produced by NHK.
 There are 170 episodes, each 10 minutes long.
 It is licensed by Enoki Films as Rocky Rackat!.
+It is mainly about daily life, made by Fujiko Fujio (later known as Fujiko F. Fujio), who shares a name with the main character in the manga.
+This article also covers the TV anime series "Pokonyan!" which is based on the manga.

-Pokonyan! was very popular in the 1990s, when there was a tanuki trend.
+Pokonyan! was very popular in the 1990s, when tanuki were trending.